MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 i.
 Thou shalt **cloak thy documents**, if they be shy, in secret robes to keep them from prying eyes.

 i.
-Thou shalt engage with thy community to **develop standards for the benefit of all**.
+Thou shalt engage with thy community to **develop standards** for the benefit of all.

 i.
 Thou shalt **protect thy documents against many dangerous circumstances** that thou canst not control, for life is uncertain.